sjanel/coincenter/README.md

 It is also overridable on the command line, with options `--log <log-level>` and `--log-file <log-level>`.

 ## Public requests

+### Health check

+`--health-check` pings the exchanges and checks if it is up and running.
+It is the first thing that is checked in exchanges unit tests, hence if the health check fails for an exchange, the tests are skipped for the exchange.

 ### Markets